Master of Prosthetics-Orthotics

 - Our tuition and fee rates are among the most reasonable in the country.

 - All of our students find residencies – often before graduation.
-The 2015 graduating class (15/15) have all been placed.

 - We’re located near the heart of Dallas, a thriving center for health care, business, education, and the arts.